-Jacobson and Dougherty began writing together in 2005 as Texas Tea.
-Since the band’s inception they have created three albums, two EPs and a B Sides long player.
-Their first album received critical acclaim and led to two QLD Music Award nominations and two number ones in Brisbane Radio 4ZZZfm’s yearly Hot 100.
-Texas Tea have gained an underground following in the alt country scene on an international scale.
-They have toured Australia many times but also frequently tour in Europe with a particular focus on France, where they have strong support.
+Kate Jacobson and Benjamin Dougherty began writing together in 2005 as Texas Tea.
+Since the band’s inception they have created three albums (with the fourth in production right now), two EPs and a B Sides long player.
+Texas Tea over the years gained an underground following in the alt country scene in Australia and also abroad.
+They have toured Australia many times and also in Europe with a particular focus on France, where they have strong support and are released by Beast Records.

 'Texas Tea have made a name for themselves for putting a sometimes surreal Aussie spin on both Nashville gothic and soul sounds.
 This is one of those deals where the band is so far removed from where all this stuff originally took place that they have to be better than simply good for anybody to take them seriously, and they are.
 NEW YORK MUSIC DAILY